Day breaks over the Rift Valley and my early morning coffee has arrived, a wake-up call for my morning safari game drive in Queen Elizabeth.

 - Chimp tracking in Kyambura Gorge or Kalinzu forest

-- Wildlife Gorge Walk, accompanied by one of the lodge’s trained staff.
-We saw lots of birds and Black and White Colubus Monkeys.
+- Wildlife Gorge Walk, around the rim of the gorge, accompanied by one of the lodge’s trained staff.
+We saw lots of birds and Black and White Colobus Monkeys.
 You might see a chimp!

 - Search for the Tree Climbing Lions in Ishasha